Plettrus/GazeAR/README.md

 The project includes code for both tha gaze tracking software and the augmented reality overlay, futhermore uses both the front and the back camera of a smartphone.
 Developers can use this code as starting point for creating their own gaze tracking augmented reality applications.

-GazeAR has the potential to be used ina variety of application, from gaming and entertainment to education and training.
+GazeAR has the potential to be used in a variety of application, from gaming and entertainment to education and training.
 For example, a game could use the technology to create an immersive experience where the player must use their gaze to interact with the game world.

 Overall, GazeAR is an exciting project that demonstrates the power of combining gaze tracking technology with augmented reality.